 If you are ready to start building your long-term food stores.
 Read on.

 Repackaging Tip: When packaging dried beans in an oxygen-free container, do not freeze the beans.
 The oxygen-free environment provided by sealing an oxygen absorber in the Mylar bag will kill all bug life stages within 2 weeks.

-Warning: Before repackaging, the dried beans should contain 10% moisture or less.
+Warning: The dried beans should contain 10% moisture or less before repackaging.
 Dry foods packaged in an oxygen-free environment with a moisture content above 10% may form anaerobic bacteria, namely botulism.
 A rare but deadly food poisoning.

 Preserving Dried Beans Long-term: Tools and Equipment

 When you get ready to re-package, your beans, things will go smoother if you stage all of your equipment and tools before you start.
 Following is a list of tools I use to repackage dried beans and all of my other dried goods.
 Hopefully, this will help you get set up for a painless session of dried-bean storage.

 - 18″x28″ Mylar Bag(s) (This is the size I use) or 20″x30″

 - 5-gallon food-grade bucket with a cheap lid (when using Mylar, you don’t need a fancy lid with a seal)

 - 1-gallon Mylar bags for overflow

 - Standard Clothes Iron to heat-seal the Mylar Bag